Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Determine whether you should learn French or German in this detailed language guide

-Similarities Between The French And German Languages
+Similarities Between The French & German Languages

-Upon hearing French and German for the first time, you might think that they don’t sound all that similar.
-However, they both belong to the Indo-European language set, and they both use the Latin alphabet.
+For one, they both belong to the Indo-European language set, and they both use the Latin alphabet.

-Both French and German have gendered nouns.
+Additionally, both French and German have gendered nouns.
 This means that instead of using one article for all nouns (as English does with “the”), they have separate words for ‘male’ and ‘female’ nouns (and German has a third neutral gender, too).

-Differences Between The German And French Languages
+Differences Between The German & French Languages

-French is a Romance language, sharing foundational roots with Spanish, Italian, and Portuguese.
-French sounds more nasal and is often spoken very quickly.
-It also follows the same grammatical structure as English—SVO, or subject-verb-object (i.e., The child (S) kicked V) the ball (O).
-It does have a very large number of irregular verbs, though, so that can be tricky.
+It also follows the same grammatical structure as English—SVO, or subject-verb-object.
+For example, the toddler (S) threw (V) the apple (O).
+That said, French does have a very large number of irregular verbs, though, which can be tricky.

-German, on the other hand, is a Germanic language (unsurprisingly).
-English is, too!
-So, you’ll hear that in German many of the consonants are quite hard and rough sounding, with the pronunciation coming more from the throat than the nasal passages.
+Unlike French’s more nasal sounds, you’ll hear that in German many of the consonants are quite hard and rough sounding, with the pronunciation coming more from the throat (rather than the nasal passages).

 German is known for its complex compound words and capitalization of its four types of nouns.
 However, once you learn the basic rules of German, the rest flows quite simply because it’s very logical and straightforward.

-Which Language Is Easier to Learn: French Or German?
+Which Language Is Easier to Learn: French or German?

-Although German isn’t usually considered one of the easiest, it isn’t one of the hardest, either.
-Choosing whether one or the other is easier is more about your particular linguistic abilities.
-For example, if you’re good at accents and pronunciation, and can memorize verbs easily, then French might be a breeze.
+Although German isn’t considered one of the easiest languages to learn, it isn’t one of the hardest, either.
+Thus, which one is easier for you to learn as an individual is more about your particular linguistic abilities.

 Many language learners feel that French is easier to pick up in the beginning but gets harder as you master fluency, while German is an uphill battle at first but smooths out quickly.
+Thus, the two learning curves are somewhat inverted.

 Example of German language learning lesson